kusum-bhattarai/No_Chess.com/README.md

 - **Recommends moves from StockFish Engine:** Displays the best move recommended by StockFish engine based on current board state.
 - **Analyzes current position:** Analyzes current move and position and gives back user friendly analysis from StockFish's response.
 - **Live Evaluation:** Evaluation bar showing position advantage along with the score.
+- **PGN Game Review:** Import your PGN games for a move-by-move Stockfish analysis and review, similar to Chess.com's game review feature.

 ## Prerequisites
 Ensure you have Python installed on your system.
 Create a virtual environment and install the dependencies using:
 ```
 pip install -r requirements.txt
 ```

+### Project Structure

+- main.py: The main entry point for the game and user interaction.
+- chess_game.py: Handles the core logic for interactive chess games.
+- engine.py: Manages communication with the Stockfish chess engine.
+- pgn_reviewer.py: Contains the logic for parsing PGN files and providing move-by-move game reviews.
+- utils.py: Provides utility functions for formatting and displaying game data.
+- requirements.txt: Lists the Python dependencies.

 ## How to Use
 ### Running the Game